nf-core/sarek/docs/usage.md

 - `PU` = sample
 - `RGLB` = lib

+The given directory is searched recursively for FASTQ files that are named `*_R1_*.fastq.gz`, and a matching pair with the same name except `_R2_` instead of `_R1_` is expected to exist alongside.
+All of the found FASTQ files are considered to belong to the sample.
+Each FASTQ file pair gets its own read group (`@RG`) in the resulting BAM file.

+### Metadata when using `--input` with a directory

+When using `--input` with a directory, the metadata about the sample that are written to the BAM header in the `@RG` tag are determined in the following way.

+- The sample name (`SM`) is derived from the the last component of the path given to `--input`.
+That is, you should make sure that that directory has a meaningful name!
+For example, with `--input=/my/fastqs/sample123`, the sample name will be `sample123`.
+- The read group id is set to *flowcell.samplename.lane*.
+The flowcell id and lane number are auto-detected from the name of the first read in the FASTQ file.

 #### Step: prepare_recalibration

 To start from the preparation of the recalibration step (`--step prepare_recalibration`), a TSV file for a normal/tumor pair needs to be given as input containing the paths to the non recalibrated but already mapped BAM files.